finite-element/finite-element-course/doc/source/practicalities.rst

 single submission at the end of term.
 However feedback on your progress will be available during the term.
-Informal feedback will be available during the labs, and comments will be left on the feedback pull request for your implementation exercise after weeks 4 and 7.
+Informal feedback will be available during the labs, and comments will be left on the feedback pull request for your implementation exercise towards the middle of the term.

 Mastery
 .......